SergeyPetrachkov/PracticalSwiftConcurrencyArticle/README.md

   // ....
 }
 ```

+You can find more under-the-hood stuff [here](https://swiftrocks.com/how-async-await-works-internally-in-swift)

+#### MainActor

 MainActor is a special one, it's probably the most important actor for iOS and macOS developers.
+It tries to make sure that the code that is isolated to the main actor runs on the main thread.
+Why did I say "tries to"?
+Well, because we can still break things by mixing up GCD with Swift Concurrency.
+So, don't! :)

+MainActor and rules of isolation make impact on the whole mobile development: on how we organise our modules, on how we split the app into layers, and on how we generally architect our apps.

+As we mentioned above, all communications between different isolation domains can only be done via `await`.
+We create a suspension point, run some code, then jump back and synchronize contexts.
+But **within** the same domain we can execute our synchronous code without having to await anything.
+One ViewController can talk to another ViewController without awaiting anything, because they have the same MainActor isolation.

 For now, let's find an entry point to the Concurrency for our iOS projects.